 In contrast to the Eleventh, Fifth and Third Circuits, the First, Sixth, and Ninth Circuits did not read A-B-I so broadly.
 In De Pena Paniagua v.
 Barr, 957 F.3d 88 (1st Cir.
 2020), the First Circuit held that Matter of A-B- did not preclude PSGs defined by women unable to leave their domestic relationships as a basis for asylum, and that the BIA must conduct an individualized analysis.
-The particular social groups which had been put forward in De Pena all included an "unable to leave" component: (i) "Dominican women abused and viewed as property by their romantic partners, who are unable to escape or seek protection, by virtue of their gender;" (ii) "Dominican women viewed as property and unable to leave a domestic relationship;" and (iii) "Dominican women unable to leave a domestic relationship."
+The particular social groups which had been put forward in De Pena all included an "unable to leave" component: (i) "Dominican women abused and viewed as property by their romantic partners, who are unable to escape or seek protection, by virtue of their gender;" (ii) "Dominican women unable to leave a domestic relationship;" and (iii) "Dominican women unable to leave a domestic relationship;" and (iii) "Dominican women unable to leave a domestic relationship."
 Id. at 11.
 The court also suggested that the Board consider whether the case should be remanded to the Immigration Court for the petitioner to raise a claim based on nationality and gender, opining that a PSG defined by those characteristics should meet the criteria of immutability/social distinction and particularity.